aziyan99/aziyan99/README.md

 Software engineering is a never-ending puzzle that I am passionately engaged in solving.
 I believe in the power of programming to transform and improve the lives of people around the world.-->

-I am a Web Developer,  IOS Developer enthusiast, and Machine Learning enthusiast.
+I am a Web Developer,  iOS Developer enthusiast, and Machine Learning enthusiast.
 Spent more than 3 years in web programming with a focus on Backend service and learning about Machine Learning.
 Skilled in PHP, Javascript, Python, and Linux environments.
 I was also curious about iOS programming and Machine Learning, love to work collaboratively in a team and was a self-taught learner.

 Currently, I am undergraduate student from Informatics Department in Raja Ali Haji Marine University, Tanjungpinang, Indonesia.